 Staff and Faculty that are part of the Emergency Plan Team will be required to review the plan and understand his role in the plan.
 The annual drill will serve as "on the job training" which will prove critical in the event of an actual emergency.

 Date of Last Drill(s)/Trainings

-Campus Wide Evacuation Drills are to be held approximately every six months.
+Campus Wide Evacuation Drills are held at least once annually.
 Students are also given an overview of the emergency plan during their orientation.
 The campus opened in June 2021.